≡ Menu

 Perro de Presa Canario Dog Breed… Everything You Need to Know at a Glance!

-The Canary Islands are a set of Spanish Islands off the coast of Africa, just to the west of Morocco and Western Sahara.
+The Canary Islands are a set of Spanish Islands off the coast of Africa, just to the west of Morocco and the Western Sahara.
 It’s here that the Perro de Presa Canario dog originates.
-Now the name may be hard to remember if you’re not a Spanish speaker, but the dog will probably look familiar.
+The name may be hard to remember if you’re not a Spanish speaker, but the dog will probably look familiar.

 You see…

-Some people call it a Canary Mastiff for the sake of ease which should give you some idea of what this guy is going to look like.
-It should also give you a clue as to whether or not you’ll want to own one of these guys because at the end of the day let’s face it, owning a really large dog isn’t for everyone!
+Some people call it a Canary Mastiff for ease, which should give you some idea of what this guy will look like.
+It should also give you a clue as to whether or not you’ll want to own one of these guys because, let’s face it, owning a vast dog isn’t for everyone!

 This is why…

-We wanted to take a moment and discuss what it might be like to own one of these awesome animals so that if you’re ever given the opportunity to make one of them your own, you’ll know for sure if it’s going to be a good idea or not.
+We wanted to take a moment and discuss what it might be like to own one of these incredible animals so that if you’re ever allowed to make one of them your own, you’ll know for sure if it will be a good idea.

 Perro de Presa Canario Breed Fast Facts